 - They settled in Serbia and Hungary around 44 BC

 - Pushed by the Romans, they had moved up and down through the Balkan region, between Pannonia, Romania, and Hungary.

 - Another wave of the same people arrived in the 13th century, pushed from the Caucasus by Mongolians

 Iasi – the true “Asians”

 In short, the Iasi people of Pliny the Elder were the Sarmatian Iazyges.
-It seems that they simply followed the silk road, which started on the Balkans and went trough Caucasus.
+It seems that they simply followed the silk road, which started in the Balkans and went through Caucasus.
 As such, they can also identify with the Yuezhi of Asian sources.
 A branch of Alani also went to Asia.
 And finally, even the word “Asia” comes from Iasi / Ossetians.
 They were the first “Asian” people that the trade caravans would encounter.
 And it also seems that they were everywhere.